Skip to content

 2. Session validation — The session is verified to exist and belong to the authenticated developer.

-3. Inference — The tensor is retrieved and processed through the rPPG model on GPU-accelerated compute.
+3. Inference — The tensor is retrieved and processed through our rPPG model.
 The model extracts physiological signals (pulse wave, respiratory pattern) from the ROI pixel data across time.

 4. Calibration — Raw model outputs are adjusted with calibration offsets and optional demographic corrections.

-5. Result delivery — Calibrated vital signs are returned directly in the upload-complete response (default mode).
-When persist mode is enabled, results are also cached in the session store for polling.
+5. Result delivery — Calibrated vital signs are returned directly in the upload-complete response.
+The tensor and the result are not retained on our side.

 If inference fails, the session is still marked completed with fallback vitals (confidence: 0.0).
 The client always gets a response.